-There remains debate regarding the use and effectiveness of fear-based approaches within public health campaigns.20-22 Even so, a campaign's strategic direction and messaging should, where possible, be anchored to bespoke research with the target audience.

-Communicating health messages to young people remains challenging for public health educators.23-25 Delivering a combination of message strategies simultaneously for this audience may be more effective than adopting a more singular focus.
+There remains debate regarding the use and effectiveness of fear-based approaches within public health campaigns.
+20-22 Even so, a campaign's strategic direction and messaging should, where possible, be anchored to be simultaneously for this audience may be more effective than adopting a more singular focus.
 For this campaign, a highly visual approach that sought to elicit emotional (fear) and cognitive (perceived efficacy) responses and which drew upon social and heuristic cues offered an effective approach for the young audience.